jcchikikomori/wp-slick-slider-and-image-carousel/readme.txt

 * **Slide Speed**: [slick-carousel-slider speed="3000"]
 * **centermode** : [slick-carousel-slider centermode="true" ] ( Display main image on center.
 By default value is "false" ).
 * **variablewidth** : [slick-carousel-slider variablewidth="true" ] (Variable width of images in slider.
 By default value us "false")
+= PRO Features Added : =

+* Added 16 Pro designs
+* 10 Image Slider Designs
+* 6 Image Carousel Slider
+* Display content with image and link in Carousel mode
+* Simple & Easy to Use

+Check [PRO DEMO and Features](http://wponlinesupport.com/sp_plugin/wp-slick-slider-and-image-carousel/) to know more.

 = Features include =

 * Display unlimited number of slider and carousel with the help of category.